Teruhiko Kobayashi: World War II

-On 3 December 1944, Kobayashi shot down his first B-29 in a single pass the 244th claimed 6 of these bombers on that same sortie through ramming attacks with all pilots surviving their attacks.
-On 22 December 1944, Kobayashi claimed a B-29 damaged when the bombers came to attack a Mitsubishi factory which was later aborted, the B-29 which was damaged by Kobayashi's head on attack had its No.3 engine damaged the bomber then soon fell out of formation and failed to return to its base.
-On 27 January 1945 during a diving attack on a B-29, Kobayashi's "Hein" fighter rammed into the B-29, he luckily parachuted and landed safely on the ground suffering only minor bruises.
+On December 3rd 1944, Kobayashi shot down his first B-29, and in a single pass the 244th claimed 6 of these bombers -on that same sortie- through ramming attacks with all pilots surviving their attacks.
+On December 22nd 1944, Kobayashi claimed he damaged a B-29 when the bombers had come to attack a Mitsubishi factory, an operation which was later aborted.
+The B-29 which was damaged by Kobayashi's head on attack had its No.3 engine damaged and the bomber soon fell out of formation and failed to return to its base.
+On January 27th 1945, during a diving attack on a B-29, Kobayashi's "Hien" fighter rammed into the B-29.
+Luckily, he parachuted out of his craft and landed safely on the ground suffering only minor bruises.
 The exploits of the 244th were published daily in the newspapers at time, earning the young captain much fame.

-Kobayashi would once again damage another B-29 on 12 April 1945, but was wounded in the leg as a result of the attack forcing him to parachute once again.
-In May 1945 he began flying the new Kawasaki Ki-100 (Type 5 Army Fighter) which had a more reliable engine compared to the Hein and better performance as well as armament.
+Kobayashi would once again damage another B-29 on April 12th 1945, but was wounded in the leg as a result of the attack forcing him to parachute once again.
+In May 1945 he began flying the new Kawasaki Ki-100 (Type 5 Army Fighter) which had a more reliable engine compared to the Hien and better performance as well as armament.
 In that same month his unit would receive a letter of commendation from the Army High Command and his actions would be recognized when he was awarded the Second-class Bukōshō medal as well as a promotion to major.

 Major Kobayashi was almost court martialed as a result of disobeying orders on July 25, 1945, when he and his men took off in their Kawasaki Ki-100 Goshikisen (Type 5 Fighter) fighters in order to attack marauding US Navy F6F Hellcats of VF-31 from the carrier USS Belleau Wood (CVL-24).
 Kobayashi's unit had been ordered to stand down and wait for incoming bombers.
 Ignoring this order, they then proceeded to engage the Hellcats that were attacking Yokaichi Air Field in an aerial dogfight that took place almost at hangar-top height.
 The 244th claimed that they had destroyed 10 Hellcats from VF-31 when in reality both sides lost 2 planes each.
 While the newspapers celebrated the unit's actions, the court martial was set to go on for the young commander, which carried a very serious penalty.
 However, when news of Kobayashi's actions reached the Emperor, and words of Imperial approval for Kobayashi's actions were spoken, the court martial was dropped.